 You can highlight the skills and experiences needed by the company that are relevant to the role.
 Moreover, you can tailor your answers to show that you’re a good cultural fit for the company.

 Another benefit of displaying in-depth knowledge of the company during the interview is to demonstrate dedication and engagement.
-You’ll show that you’re truly invested in their work and likely a good fit.
+You’ll show that you’re truly invested in their work and ready to hit the ground running.

 In addition to learning about the company, you also want to find out more about your job interviewers.
 Understanding who you will be talking to during the meeting can give you an advantage.

-By knowing about the interviewer’s background, role, expertise, interests, and other aspects, you’ll be able to connect with them better.
-That will help you understand their perspective and anticipate what they are looking for in candidates.
+You can connect with your interviewer better if you know their background, role, expertise, interests, and other aspects, you’ll be able to connect with them better.
+Grasping these will also help you understand their perspective and anticipate what they are looking for in candidates.

-For instance, addressing the interviewer by their name at the start helps build rapport from the get-go.
-Moreover, you can reference some of their work to showcase interest and demonstrate that you did research.
+Even something as simple as addressing the interviewer by their name at the start helps.
+You build rapport from the get-go and set yourself apart as attentive and prepared.
+When you reference some of their work, you showcase interest and effort.

 Practicing answers in advance is crucial to ensuring you’re on top of your game during the actual interview.
 Even if you know what to say to some of the most common interview questions, you should still take the time to practice giving answers, whether by yourself or with someone else.